chiragatal/cook_eat/IMPLEMENTED_TESTS.md

    - Renders the correct weekdays
    - Navigates to previous month when prev button is clicked
    - Navigates to next month when next button is clicked
-   - Fetches recipes when component mounts
+   - Calls onDateSelect when a date with recipes is clicked
    - Shows loading state while fetching recipes
    - Handles fetch errors gracefully
    - Shows recipe list when a date with recipes is clicked
    - Calls onDateSelect callback when a date is selected
    - Shows different header when in MyRecipes view
    - Adds myRecipes parameter to fetch when in MyRecipes view
+   - Achieved 98.24% line coverage and 100% function coverage

 7. **RecipeReactions Component** (`__tests__/components/RecipeReactions.test.tsx`)
    - Renders loading state initially